Sarva Darshan Made Easy

 Alipiri Circle

-Pilgrim facility center
+Pilgrim facility centre

-A pilgrim facility center has been established here.
+A pilgrim facility centre has been established here.
 Parking spaces for vehicles, a Bus Station, and a Rest house have been provided here.
 Padala Mandapam (a small shrine for Sri Venkateswara Swamy Temple to enthuse and bless the devotees who tread the pathway to Tirumala) is at the bottom of the hills from where the stepway begins.
 A newly renovated Temple housing Lord Lakshmi Narayana is also here to facilitate pilgrims to offer prayers.

 The first Idol one will see at Alipiri is of ‘Garuda’ standing in ‘Anjali Hastha’ pose.
 Behind this the arch of Alipiri for vehicles.
 In between there is a pilon celebrating the 75th year (Diamond Jubilee) of T.T.D.
 Board of Trustees.
 All arches facing east.
 In the south towards Ruia Hospital, the statue of ‘Kannada Haridasa – Purandaradasa’ invites devotees to ascend the hills.